On exact sequences of Hodge theoretic fundamental groups: Case study: moduli space of degree line bundles on the universal curve

-Finally, it's clear that two constructions are inverses of each other, and are compatible with taking tensor products and fiber functors, so the desired result follows from Tannakian duality. \end{proof} \begin{remark} The fact that every $\Q$-unipotent local system (potentially with no integral structures) is a subquotient of some local system that underlies a graded-polarizable, admissible $\Q$-variation of mixed Hodge structure also follows from the work of D'Addezio-Esnault \cite[Theorem 4.4]{DE22} and the work of Jacobsen \cite[Theorem 7.2]{Jac22}.
-In fact, they showed that the full subcategory of local systems that are subquotients of local systems underlying such variation of mixed Hodge structures is closed under taking extensions. \end{remark} Now we return to the case of $p:\Pic^1_{\mc{C}_g/\mc{M}_g}\to \mc{M}_g$.
+Finally, it's clear that two constructions are inverses of each other, and are compatible with taking tensor products and fiber functors, so the desired result follows from Tannakian duality. \end{proof} \begin{remark} One may also prove that every unipotent local system is a subquotient of some local system underlying a variation of mixed Hodge structure by using the concrete description of unipotent variations of mixed Hodge structure by Hain-Zucker \cite[Theorem 1.6]{HZ87}. \end{remark} Now we return to the case of $p\colon \Pic^1_{\mc{C}_g/\mc{M}_g}\to \mc{M}_g$.
 The main theorem of this section is the following: \begin{theorem} Fix some $g\geq 2$, and let $C$ be a smooth projective curve of genus $g$.
-Then the following sequence is exact \end{theorem} Note that to show that the map is injective, it's enough to find representations of $\pi_1(\VMHS(\Pic^1_{\mc{C}_g/\mc{M}_g}))$ whose restrictions to $\mathbb{G}_a^{2g}\times \widehat{\Z}^{2g}$ are jointly faithful.
+Then the following sequence is exact \end{theorem} Note that to show that the map $\pi_1(\LS^{\text{Hdg}}(\Pic^1(C)))\to \pi_1(\VMHS(\Pic^1_{\mc{C}_g/\mc{M}_g}))$ is injective, it's enough to find representations of $\pi_1(\VMHS(\Pic^1_{\mc{C}_g/\mc{M}_g}))$ whose restrictions to $\mathbb{G}_a^{2g}\times \widehat{\Z}^{2g}$ are jointly faithful.

-By unpacking the identification of $\pi_1(\LS^\text{Hdg}(\Pic^1(C)))=\mathbb{G}_a^{2g}\times \widehat{\Z}^{2g}$ in the proof of Proposition \ref{Prop: Tannakian fundamental group for A.V.} and using Tannakian duality, we see that it's enough to find local systems $(\mc{E}_i)_{i\in \mathbb{N}}$ on $\Pic^1_{\mc{C}_g/\mc{M}_g}$ satisfying the following conditions: \begin{enumerate} \item All of the $\mc{E}_i$'s underlie some graded-polarizable, admissible $\Q$-variation of mixed Hodge structures $\Pic^1_{\mc{C}_g/\mc{M}_g}$; \item the restrictions of $\mc{E}_0$ to the fiber $\Pic^1(C)$ is unipotent and faithful; \item the restrictions of $(\mc{E}_i)_{i\geq 0}$ to the fiber $\Pic^1(C)$ are of finite monodromy and are jointly faithful. \end{enumerate} We first explain how to construct the local system $\mc{E}_0$.
+By unpacking the identification of $\pi_1(\LS^\text{Hdg}(\Pic^1(C)))=\mathbb{G}_a^{2g}\times \widehat{\Z}^{2g}$ in the proof of Proposition \ref{Prop: Tannakian fundamental group for A.V.} and using Tannakian duality, we see that it's enough to find local systems $(\mc{E}_i)_{i\in \mathbb{N}}$ on $\Pic^1_{\mc{C}_g/\mc{M}_g}$ satisfying the following conditions: \begin{enumerate} \item All of the $\mc{E}_i$'s underlie some graded-polarizable, admissible $\Q$-variation of mixed Hodge structure $\Pic^1_{\mc{C}_g/\mc{M}_g}$; \item the restrictions of $\mc{E}_0$ to the fiber $\Pic^1(C)$ is unipotent and faithful; \item the restrictions of $(\mc{E}_i)_{i\geq 1}$ to the fiber $\Pic^1(C)$ are of finite monodromy and are jointly faithful. \end{enumerate} We first explain how to construct the local system $\mc{E}_0$.
 This is inspired by the local systems studied by Hain-Matsumoto in \cite{HM05} and the key tool is to use homologically trivial relative cycles.